raafayumar/S110D-tof/README.md

 catkin_make
 catkin_make clean
 ```
-Once the commands complete successfully, the ROS package for S100D or S110D should be installed.
+Once the commands are completed successfully, the ROS package for S100D or S110D should be installed.

 ## Usage

-Follow the steps below to use the ROS package with the ToF cameras:
+Follow the steps below to use the ROS package with the ToF camera:

 1. Start the ros master by running the following command in a terminal:
 ```bash